All You Need to Know About Two-Factor Authentication. Even Its Weak Spots

 How can you improve your online account security?

 Passwords are your front line for online account security.
-They are your font line for online account security.
+They are your front line for online account security.
 So do all you can to make them strong.
 Check your password strength and make sure they haven’t been exposed before.
 If needed, replace them with secure passwords that you can generate with our online password generator.

 Make sure you store your passwords securely.
 Sticky notes or Excel files on your computer are not the methods we recommend for password safekeeping.